up42/docs/source/index.rst

 Welcome to Interstellar's documentation!
 ========================================

-To get started, we recommend beginning in the `Getting Started <getting-started>` section.
+To get started, we recommend beginning in the :ref:`Getting Started <getting-started>` section.

 For detailed information about writing blocks, see the :ref:`section about writing blocks <block-specs>`.